Gertobin11/our-lockdown-reads-2021/README.md

 - __fix:__ I solved this with an if statement which checked if the user was logged in and if the user was not logged in it sent them to the home page instead

+- __bug:__ I encountered a bug in development when I logged out with a user account that it brought me back to login page as expected, but if I pressed back it returned me to the previous page and still had access to the logged in menu.

+_ __fix:__ I resolved this issue by checking if there was a session: object at the start of the function and redirecting to the login page

 ### Deployment

 ### Credits